“Flashback, warm nights. Almost left behind. Suitcases of memories. Time after…” -Cyndi Lauper, “Time After Time”

 Honestly, how much do I have to gush about Luke Sital-Singh to make you listen to him?
 You should know by now… I heard this song on Red Band Society, and I have probably listened to it at least once a week since I became a fan.
 Now, stop listening to me and go listen to Luke.

 2015 – “I Want You Anyway” by Jon McLaughlin

 Another musician I gush about constantly.
-Click the link in the last one to read more.
-This song was pretty perfect for me in 2015.
+No list would be complete without him.
+Click the link in the last bit about Luke Sital-Singh to read more.

 2016 – “Hallelujah” by Panic!
 At The Disco